BiaPyX/BiaPy-doc/source/workflows/classification.rst

 Classification
 --------------

-The goal of this workflow is to assing a label to the input image.
+The goal of this workflow is to assign a label to the input image.

 * **Input:**
     * Image.